svdoever/ai-writer/docs/docs/recipes/recipe-ingredients/parameters.json.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Parameters file
+# parameters.json

-Recipe options.

-The parameters file defines the options for the recipe.
-The values specified for the options are used to generate the prompt, based on the prompt template `prompt.ejs`.

-The parameters file is a JSON file.
-The file name is `parameters.json`.

-For this recipe, we need a topic, amount of words, and a language.
-We will create the following parameters:
+The options for a recipe.

+The power of a recipe is in the options.
+The `parameters.json` file contains the options that can be specified when using the recipe.

+For example, for the `eli5` recipe this are the options:

 ```json
 {